ayo-codes/ChurchViews-Hapi/tasks.md

 - introduced new tests to test the authentication of the apis , auth-api-test.js
 - changed auth strategy for denomination and church
 - changed the setup of the tests for denomination and church , to allow for authentication
+- changed auth strategy for users
+- changed the user-api-tests to allow for authentications